 - essential safety skills

 - tacking, gybing and sail setting

 - man overboard drills.

 To book, please select the course start date and number of people attending from the book now box on this page.
+If you need help check out our booking help.
 The 4 week introductory course costs $598.